BENTLEIGH CLINIC TEMPORARILY CLOSED

-Hypersomnia is the term used to a group of sleep disorder that causes excessive sleepiness to a person.
+Hypersomnia is the term used for a group of sleep disorders that cause excessive sleepiness in a person.
 A person with hypersomnia has the possibility of falling asleep while in the middle of an activity such as driving or working.
 They may also show symptoms of deprived sleep such as not thinking clearly and lack of energy.
-Narcolepsy is a type of hypersomnia as well idiopathic hypersomnia, Klein-Levin Syndrome and those suffering from insufficient sleep syndrome and those who are long sleepers.
+Narcolepsy is a type of hypersomnia as well as idiopathic hypersomnia, Klein-Levin Syndrome, and those suffering from insufficient sleep syndrome and those who are long sleepers.

 Narcolepsy

-This condition is a lifelong sleep disorder that makes a person excessively tired with an uncontrolled urge to fall asleep while engage in another activity.
-This condition is quite dangerous as one can fall asleep while driving, eating or walking.
-A person with untreated narcolepsy is a danger to himself and to others.
+This condition is a lifelong sleep disorder that makes a person excessively tired with an uncontrolled urge to fall asleep while engaging in another activity.
+This condition is quite dangerous as one can fall asleep while driving, eating, or walking.
+A person with untreated narcolepsy is a danger to himself and others.
 Studies show that around 1 in 2,000 suffer from a form of narcolepsy.

 Narcolepsy without cataplexy involves extreme sleepiness without losing muscle tone.
 In this case, a person might fall asleep in the middle of an activity; wake up refreshed and then after a couple of hours, feel tired and sleepy again.